History of the River Walk

 The old City Market House on Market St. is torn down to open a path for a flood bypass channel.
 The columns, entablature and pediment are copied in the San Pedro Playhouse in 1929.

 Work begins on bypass channel.
 Final plans for flood control are published, including draining the river bend, making it a storm sewer with a street over it.
 The Conservation Society puts on a puppet show at city hall and takes commissioners on canoe rides to show them the river and convince them to save it.
 It worked.

 June 28.
 Robert H. Hugman presents his plan for 'The Shops of Romula and Aragon' to Mayor Chambers, two city commissioners, property owners and civic leaders.
 The proposal endorses the bypass channel and recommends flood gates at the north end, a small dam at the south end and a tainter gate in the channel to check the flow and create pools of water.
 Bypass channel completed, but the Depression prevents further expenditures.

 Texas Centennial.
-Jack White, owner of the White Plaza Hotel, visits City Hall to urge clean-up and beautification of the river.
+Jack White, manager of the White Plaza Hotel, visits City Hall to urge clean-up and beautification of the river.
 White and the Mexican Businessmen's Association stage 'A Venetian Night' on the river- the first river parade.

 The San Antonio River Authority created by the Texas Legislature.

 The full esthetic potential of the river becomes recognized.
 Congressman Maury Maverick, Mayor C.K.
 Quin and a group of citizens, headed by White, push for development of the river.
 October 25.
 A special election is called to approve a tax of .015 cents per $100 valuation to raise the $75,000 needed to leverage $325,000 in WPA funds for river work.
 The tax passes 74-2.
 71 voters live in White's hotel.

 October 25.
 River project breaks ground with Hugman as architect.